Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Analyzing Midpoint Mixup Training Dynamics on General Multi-View Data

 \begin{restatable}{proposition}{nonlinsep} There exists a $\D$ satisfying all of the conditions of Definition \ref{datadist} and Assumption \ref{as1} such that with probability at least $1 - k^2\exp(\Theta(-N/k^2))$, for any classifier $h: \R^{Pd} \to \R^k$ of the form $h^y(x) = \sum_{p \in [P]} \inrprod{w_y}{x^{(p)}}$ and any $\X$ consisting of $N$ i.i.d. draws from $\D$, there exists a point $(x, y) \in \X$ and a class $s \neq y$ such that $h^s(x) \geq h^y(x)$. \end{restatable}

 \textbf{Proof Sketch.} The idea, as was originally pointed out by \citet{allenzhu2021understanding}, is that there are $\Theta(k^2)$ feature noise patches with coefficients of order $\Theta(k^{-1.5})$.
 Thus, because the features are orthogonal, these noise patches can influence the classification by an order $\Theta(\sqrt{k})$ term away from the direction of the true signal.
-The full proof can be found in Section \ref{auxiliaryproofs} of the Appendix.